MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-releaseburndown.md

    `and Tags/any(x:x/TagName eq '{tagname}')`.
    :::column-end:::
    :::column span="1":::
-   Specifies the Tag that represents the Release to burndown, and to include all work items tagged with {tagname} in the report.
+   Specifies the tag label that represents the release to burndown on, and to include all work items tagged with {tagname} in the report.
    :::column-end:::
 :::row-end:::
 :::row:::